Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 Entry Method #2

-While the method above has its uses, I usually prefer to wait for a retest of the neckline as new resistance.
+While the method above can be useful, I usually prefer to wait for a retest of the neckline as new resistance.

-This brings us to the second entry method.
+This leads us to the second entry method.

 Enter on retest as new resistance

-Notice how with the second entry method we’re waiting for a retest of the neckline as new resistance.
+Notice that with the second entry method, we wait for a retest of the neckline as new resistance.

 This accomplishes two things:

-2. It offers a more favorable risk to reward ratio
+2. It provides a more favorable risk to reward ratio

-This combination is why I almost always opt for the second method.
+This combination is why I almost always prefer the second method.

-There is, of course, a greater chance of missing an entry by waiting, but the potential reward for doing so is equally great.
+While there’s a greater chance of missing the entry by waiting, the potential reward often makes it worth it.

-Where to Place Your Stop Loss and Risk Management
+Where to Place Your Stop Loss + Risk Management

-Despite being straightforward, the stop loss placement when trading the head and shoulders is a controversial topic.
+Despite its simplicity, stop loss placement when trading the head and shoulders pattern can be a controversial topic.

-Some traders prefer a stop above the right shoulder whereas others choose a more aggressive placement.
+Some traders prefer to place the stop above the right shoulder, while others opt for a more aggressive approach.

-With that said, I tend to believe that a stop loss above the right shoulder is excessive.
+That said, I believe a stop loss above the right shoulder is excessive.

 Here’s why…

-A head and shoulders is confirmed with a close below the neckline, right?
+A head and shoulders is confirmed once the price closes below the neckline, right?

-So a close back above that same level would negate the pattern.
+So, a close back above that level would invalidate the pattern.

-Now, assuming my stop is above the right shoulder, am I going to wait for the market to take me out if it closes back above the neckline?
+Now, if my stop is above the right shoulder, am I going to wait for the market to take me out after a close above the neckline?

 Of course not.

-So really there are three ways to exit the trade should things turn sour.
+So really, there are three ways to exit the trade if things go wrong.

-Let’s start with the first and, in my opinion, less appealing way and then we’ll finish up with my two favorites.
+Let’s start with the first, less appealing option, and then I’ll cover my two preferred methods.

 Stop Loss Placement #1